camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 # Enforce History Time To Live

 Many of our users have installations that contain resources with null historyTimeToLive.
 As a result, their historic data grow over time and remain uncleaned due to this configuration.
-In the 7.20 release, we decided to render the historyTimeToLive mandatory for new deployments or redeployments.
+The history data of your executed processes will clutter the database and eventually negatively impact the engine's performance – even for runtime processes.
+Since the engine uses a relational database, only starting to clean up the history when a vast amount of data has been pilled up is very costly and time-consuming – in some situations, there is even no other solution than truncating tables and losing data.
+This is why with this release we decided to render the historyTimeToLive mandatory for new deployments or redeployments.
 To achieve that, there is a new feature flag introduced called `enforceHistoryTimeToLive` that has a default value of true.